anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_repositories_anchor_python_utilities.md

 ### What belongs in the repository?

-{% include tip.html content="It **should** include: reusable Python functions and classes used by more than one Anchor Python project, and which are relatively generic." %}
+{% include tip.html content="It **should** include: reusable  Python functions and classes used by more than one Anchor Python project." %}

-{% include warning.html content="It should **not** include: functions and classes specific to one project, or which better long in a specific dedicated library." %}
+{% include warning.html content="It should **not** include: functions and classes specific to one project, or that better belong in a dedicated library." %}

 ## Documentation